 We have put various measures in place to support the psychological safety of all of our delegates.
 There will be a slow start and a soft ending each day to give people time to acclimatise to attending a large event.
 There will be an unmoderated space where delegates can go to listen to music, as well as various online ways of enabling people to connect with others.

 There will be a BSL interpreter, a graphic illustrator and subtitles.
 We have developed a protocol for dealing with any offensive or challenging behaviour that may cause distress or be triggering for other delegates.
 We have subsidised the ticket price, and will fully remove the cost for any practitioners, particularly freelancers, who have suffered financially as a result of the pandemic.

 A warm invitation to attend

 Brenda will be hosting a pre-event session on the 11 February exploring identity, micro-aggressions, and what it means to be a powerful ally.
 This is an open discussion session, where Brenda will share her own experiences and invite others to share theirs, and will be an opportunity to explore themes that are central to the main event in March.

 We want people to learn, think, relate provocations to their own practice, make connections with others and pledge actions that will result in a real change.
 We warmly invite you to attend, and hope to see you there.

-Inclusive Practice in Action: Diversifying the Music Education Workforce is taking place on 11 and 12 March virtually.
-We are offering MU members a 10% discount, please use the code IPIA10MU.
+Inclusive Practice in Action: Diversifying the Music Education Workforce took place on 11 and 12 March virtually.